GeorgeBPrice/PythonReportingAPI/README.md

 ## Contributing

-Only approved collaborators can submit issues or pull requests.
-Ensure all contributions adhere to established coding and documentation standards.
+Only approved collaborators can submit issues or pull requests, sorry!